kartha01/IBMPartnerDemo/nzcloud.md

   # this comes from the public vlan
   export PUB_VLAN=2947048
   ~~~
+1. Before just copying and pasting, validate that the ***flavor*** is the same as the Provision UI.
+It is expected that these values may change as hardware and cloud infrastructure change.
 1. Create a worker pool with 2 nodes.
 This pool will be used for the NZ engines.  **Run** `ibmcloud oc worker-pool create classic --name ${NAMESPACE_NAME}_host --cluster ${CLUSTER} --flavor mb3c.16x64.encrypted --size-per-zone 2 --label nodetype=hostworker --label namespace=${NAMESPACE_NAME} --entitlement cloud_pak --hardware dedicated`
   ~~~
   [root@bastion nz-cloud]# ibmcloud oc worker-pool create classic --name ${NAMESPACE_NAME}_host --cluster ${CLUSTER} --flavor mb3c.16x64.encrypted --size-per-zone 2 --label nodetype=hostworker --label namespace=${NAMESPACE_NAME} --entitlement cloud_pak --hardware dedicated